revanth83/revanth83.github.io/_posts/2015-5-24-Applications-of-Data-Analytics-in-Healthcare-&-Health-insurance-industries.md

    }
 </style>

 I split this post into 2 sections: One on Healthcare industry and the other on Health insurance industry.
+I wrote this blog post to synthesize my understanding of the challenges faced by these two industries and possible solutions that was acquired after reading several white papers on these topics.

 #Healthcare consulting industry and its data analytics needs